Updated: Apr 26

 Up to 1 in 20 children aged 6 months to 5 years will experience a febrile convulsion.

 Two thirds of children who have a febrile convulsion will only ever have one episode.
-The other third may have further convulsions during subsequent infections.
+The other third may have further seizures during subsequent infections.

-Regardless of the cause of a convulsion, the first aid treatment is broadly the same.
+Regardless of the cause of a seizure, the first aid treatment is broadly the same.

-Take a note of when the convulsion started
+Take a note of when the seizure started

 Call an ambulance if you don’t know the person, or if the person isn’t known to have seizures